chancandan/portfolio-project-2/README.md

 * My class and course facilitator have been great help in our slack group during this project.

+* Youtube tutorial https://www.youtube.com/watch?v=jaVNP3nIAv0 for help on a score counter.

 * Finally, my mentor Gareth has been great in helping me clearly understand the project brief and nudging me in the right direction when I've come unstuck.

-* Youtube tutorial https://www.youtube.com/watch?v=jaVNP3nIAv0 simplified clean code for me.